Universal Private Estimators: Introduction

 In this paper, we design universal estimators under \textit{differential privacy (DP)}~\cite{dwork2014algorithmic}.
 A randomized mechanism $\mathcal{M}:\mathcal{X}^n\rightarrow \mathcal{Y}$ satisfies $(\varepsilon,\delta)$-DP if for any two neighboring datasets $D \sim D'$ (i.e., $D$ and $D'$ differ by one record), and any $\mathcal{S}\subseteq \mathcal{Y}$,

 for some privacy parameters $0<\varepsilon <1, 0\le \delta <1/n^{\omega(1)}$.
-For statistical estimation problems, the high-privacy regime (e.g., $\varepsilon < 1/\sqrt{n}$) is more interesting; otherwise, the error would be dominated by the sampling error.
+For statistical estimation problems, the high-privacy regime (e.g., $\varepsilon < 1/\sqrt{n}$) is more interesting; otherwise, the error would be dominated by the sampling error for many distributions (i.e., privacy is free).
+This is because the privacy error is $\tilde{O}(1/(\epsilon n))$ while the sampling error is $\tilde{O}(1/\sqrt{n})$.
 The case $\delta=0$ is often called \textit{pure DP}, abbreviated as $\varepsilon$-DP.
 It is preferable than the $\delta>0$ case, since $\delta$ corresponds to the probability of catastrophic privacy breaches.
 However, there are strong separation results showing that for certain problems, $\varepsilon$-DP is strictly harder to achieve than $(\varepsilon, \delta)$-DP~\cite{hardt2010geometry,de2012lower,beimel2013private,bun2015differentially,vadhan2017complexity}.
 Note that, when designing a private estimator, the DP guarantee should hold for any two neighboring datasets $D, D'$, and \eqref{eq:DP} is only over the internal randomness of $\mathcal{M}$.
 When analyzing its utility, however, the randomness in both $D$ and $\mathcal{M}$ is taken into consideration.

 In the past several years, quite a number of private estimators have been proposed in the literature as summarized in Table~\ref{tab:compare}.
 With the exception of the IQR estimator of \cite{dwork2009differential}, which only satisfies $(\varepsilon, \delta)$-DP, none of them is universal.
 They all rely on the following three assumptions or a subset of them: \begin{itemize} \item[A1.] a predefined range for the mean, i.e., $\mu\in[-R,R]$; \item[A2.] a predefined range for the variance, i.e., $\sigma^2\in[\sigma^2_{\mathrm{min}},\sigma^2_{\mathrm{max}}]$, as well as ranges for the higher moments if applicable; \item[A3.] $\mathcal{P}$ is chosen from a specific family of distributions such as Gaussian. \end{itemize}